wahabs/Notes-on-Effective-JavaScript/README.md

 ### Item 7: Think of Strings as Sequences of 16-Bit Code Units
 In Unicode, every unit of text of all the world’s writing systems is assigned a unique integer between 0 and 1,114,111, known as a *code point* in Unicode terminology.
 In this sense it is similar to ASCII.
 The difference, however, is that while ASCII maps each index to a unique binary representation, Unicode allows multiple different binary encodings of code points.
 These encodings make trade offs between storage/performance, and there a several standard encodings of Unicode.
 The most popular are UTF-8, UTF-16, UTF-32.

-As far as their properties and methods are concerned, JS strings behave like sequences of UTF-16 code units.
+As far as their properties and methods are concerned, JavaScript strings behave like sequences of UTF-16 code units.
 This will cause problems for applications working with the full range of Unicode (i.e. dealing with special characters).
 They can’t rely on string methods, length values, indexed lookups, or many regular expression patterns.
 If you are working outside the BMP, it’s a good idea to look for help from code point-aware libraries.
 It can be tricky to get the details of encoding and decoding right, so it’s advisable to use an existing library rather than implement the logic yourself.

 ## Chapter 2 - Variable Scope